 Other frequent flea assault sites are:

-- Natural shelter animals: burrows, nests, hollows.
+- natural shelter animals: burrows, nests, hollows.
 Very risky to be infected and bitten by hunters (especially - when hunting for foxes and badgers in burrows), biologists, loggers.

-- Strongly infected with fleas.
+- Strongly infected fleas.

-The main complaints in the services of pest control come from tenants of dirty and old apartments and houses, in which parasites live normally and successfully reproduce for years.
-It is these citizens who most often ask whether fleas are transmitted to a person, and wonder why they are constantly bitten in an apartment.
+The main complaints in the services of pest control come from residents of dirty and old apartments and houses, in which parasites live normally and successfully reproduce for years.
+It is these citizens who often ask whether fleas are transmitted to a person, and wonder why they are constantly bitten in an apartment.